Common name: Guernsey Lily

 Bulbs can remain in the same pot for a number of years.

-Divide the bulbs after about 5 years or when they become overcrowded.
+Divide the bulbs every 4 - 5 years or when they become overcrowded.

 The fleshy seeds should be sown immediatley on collection.

 Press 6mm (¼!) into the surface of gritty compost, but do not not cover.

 Do not water the surface of the compost, but sit the container in a bowl/tray of water until the surface of the compost becomes moist.